tzach420/SPLFLIX/README.md

 - Print Actions Log–Prints all the actions that were performed by all users (Excluding current log action), from the last one to the first.<br/>
 Syntax: log
 ## Compilation
-1.clone the repository.
+1.clone the repository.<br/>
-2.go to the local repository folder and open the terminal.
+2.go to the local repository folder and open the terminal.<br/>
-3. type "make"
+3. type "make"<br/>
 4. type "bin/splflix config1.json"